If you have gained a genuine self-knowledge, you suspect that others have not.

 The human race has grown in self-awareness, because there have been a few rare men and women, such as Nietzsche, who have dared to anatomize their own souls, and who for that reason are in no way like the rest of our self-oblivious kind.

-1 The proud alone can know themselves
+2 The proud alone can afford self-knowledge

 The ropes by which you have to haul yourself up to self-knowledge are plaited from fibres of pride and self-disgust.
 Only the proud feel enough shame to learn who they are and have enough dignity to bear it.